-ART 207 Intermediate Photography: Techniques and Aesthetics of Photography (3) KCC AA/DA
+ART 207 Intermediate Photography: Black and White (3) KCC AA/DA and KCC AS/AH

 Comment: Letter grade and credit/no credit only.
 ART 207 may not be audited.
-ART 207 is repeatable up to six credits.
+ART 207 may be repeated for a maximum of six credits.
 Students who repeat ART 207 will apply all ART 207 competencies toward constructing a semester long body of photographic work inclusive of field and subject research, experimentation, critical discussion and resolution.
-Course supplies will cost approximately \$150.00.
+Course supplies will cost approximately \$150.00 (not counting the cost of a film camera).

-ART 207 focuses on black and white photography emphasizing communication and self-expression through lectures, demonstration and projects.
+ART 207 focuses on black and white photography emphasizing communication and self- expression through lectures, demonstration and projects.

-- 1. Perform and apply beyond the basic photographic techniques with camera operations; black and white film processing; darkroom print enlargement and manipulation; and systems of exposure and development for film. - 2.
-Show proficiency in skills and concepts relative to the practice of photography as a means of visual communication and self-expression. - 3.
-Develop knowledge of the traditions and history of photography. - 4.
-Show a developed proficiency in the creative problem-solving process; personal insight; craftsmanship; and technical, aesthetic and critical concepts. - 5.
-Use and apply strong communication skills in critiques and discussions to effectively critique and analyze photographic imagery.
+- 1. Perform and apply intermediate photographic techniques with camera operations; black and white film processing; darkroom print enlargement and manipulation; and systems of exposure and development for film. - 2.
+Implement the skills and concepts applicable to photography as a means of visual communication and self-expression. - 3.
+Describe the traditions and history of photography. - 4.
+Consistently exemplify the creative problem-solving process, personal insight, craftsmanship, and technical, aesthetic and critical concepts at an intermediate level. - 5.
+Articulate the analysis and critique of photographic imagery.